lftraining/LFD134-labs/WebAssemblyAndTheActorModel/README.md

-This folder contains all lab code for chapter five.
+This folder contains all lab code for "WebAssembly and the Component Model" chapter.